 Cultural Heritage domain (both tangible and intangible) has witnessed, in the last decade, to a tremendous improvement on the way in which the users can be in contact with cultural goods.
 The reasons are many, but one can summarize all of them: ICT are everywhere, pervasive like never in the past, and at the same time more and more cheaper and available in the market.
 Following this wave, 3D reconstructions, new advanced interfaces, wireless connections and interactions are becoming the backbone for AR/VR experiences, which can be definitively defined as the mainstream for communicating and valorizing the priceless values of cultural goods in a more efficient way.
 State of art solutions for the development of such experiences are mature enough to allow an effective storytelling and are designed to be exploited by heterogeneous users.

 However, several limitations still prevent the adoption of a real and efficient digital agenda for the management of Cultural Heritage.
 One of them, and probably the most urgent, is that digital experiences are developed by experts or insiders, without taking into account the real needs of the users.
-There is thus the necessity of adopting strategies to understand the users’ behaviors by analyzing and studying their habits, preferences and knowledge.
+There is thus the necessity of adopting strategies to understand the users’ behaviours by analysing and studying their habits, preferences and knowledge.
 Nowadays this process is made possible by the increasing miniaturization of new technologies, which allows to provide contextual information to the users and, at the same time, to infer information from the digital footprints they leave (the so-called Users’ Generated Data).

 The talk, besides providing a complete overview of the latest achievements in the field of DCH, will provide prospective visions about a new paradigm of spaces (both indoor and outdoor) where a bidirectional exchange of information from the space to the user and vice versa is possible.
-These Spaces can be defined Senseable Spaces, which can be both indoor and outdoor scenario where the service to the users are designed following their behaviors and need, in a seamless way.
+These Spaces can be defined Senseable Spaces, which can be both indoor and outdoor scenario where the service to the users are designed following their behaviours and need, in a seamless way.
 To show the feasibility of such approach, some research projects (developed by a multi-disciplinary group) will be broadly discussed.

 Roberto Pierdicca is a post doc research fellow at Università Politecnica delle Marche, Department of Costruction, Civil Engineering and Architecture.
 Graduated in Building Engineering and Architecture, he get the Ph.D. in Informatics Engineering in 2017, defending the thesis titled “Senseable Spaces, from a theoretical perspective to the application in augmented environments.”
 He currently belongs to the research group GAP (Geomatics Applications and processing), conducting his research with a multi-disciplinary approach, ranging among the following topics: Virtual Archaeology, Digital Cultural Heritage, Augmented and Virtual Reality, Ambient Intelligence, Mobile Development, Human Behaviour Analysis, Geospatial Applications and Remote Sensing.
 He is author of more than 40 international publications and actually engaged in more than 10 national and international research projects.